 CHI Clothing Iron Pros

 - Lots of steam.
 I mean lots.
 See this photo?
 I wasn’t even pushing the extra steam burst button.
-And lots of steam means those seams are FLAT (see below).
-What else could I want in an iron, right?
+Lots of steam means those seams are FLAT (see below).
+I couldn’t ask for much more from an iron.

 - It’s heavy.
-I don’t know if everyone finds this a bonus, but I look for nice heavy irons that do the work for me, and this one is awesome.
+I look for nice heavy irons that do the work for me, and this one is awesome.

 CHI Clothing Iron Cons